Skip to content

 If you exercise, dehydration also decreases strength, stamina, and endurance.

-You also have to decrease or eliminate things that cause dehydration such as anything with caffeine that causes a diuretic effect – this means you need to reduce or eliminate coffee, energy drinks, soda, etc. This includes alcohol too.
+You also have to decrease or eliminate things that cause dehydration, such as anything with caffeine that causes a diuretic effect – this means you need to reduce or eliminate coffee, energy drinks, soda, etc. This includes alcohol, too.

 Overhydration is the presence of an excessive amount of water in the body | Drink Water

-Health experts commonly recommend eight 8-ounce glasses, which equals about 2 liters, or half a gallon a day.
+Health experts commonly recommend eight 8-ounce glasses, which equals about 2 liters, or half a gallon daily.
 This is called the 8×8 rule and is very easy to remember.
-However, some experts believe that you need to sip on water constantly throughout the day, even when you’re not thirsty.

 The Importance of Staying Hydrated as You Get Older

 Water is Crucial for Aging Bodies: Water is like the body’s maintenance crew.
-It keeps everything running smoothly, especially as we age when our bodies need a little extra care.
+It keeps everything running smoothly, especially as we age when our bodies need extra care.
 So, make sipping water a daily habit to keep your body happy and healthy.

 The younger you are, the more water your body holds due to better hormones.
 And the more muscle you have, the more water your body holds.